License agreement for the use of the MailUp Platform

 9. Rights of Data Subjects.

 9.1 Response to Data Subject requests.
 MailUp ensures adequate protection of the rights of Data Subjects, assisting the Client in the fulfilment of its obligation to follow up requests from Data Subjects to exercise their rights, even if such requests are received by MailUp.
-In this event, MailUp shall provide the Data Subject with the address for communicating their request directly to the Controller.
+In this event, MailUp shall provide the Data Subject with the address for communicating their request directly to the Data Controller.
 The Controller shall remain the sole party responsible for responding to such requests.

 10. Data Transfers.

-11. Subprocessors.
+11. Sub-processors.

-11.1 Authorization to use Subprocessors.
-The Controller shall grant a general authorization to use Subprocessors for provision of the Processor Services.
+11.1 Authorization to use Sub-processors.
+The Controller shall grant a general authorization to use Sub-processors for provision of the Processor Services.

-11.2 Information on Subprocessors.
-MailUp agrees to include the list of Subprocessors and the respective information in Appendix 3 of this Data Processing Agreement.
+11.2 Information on Sub-processors.
+MailUp agrees to include the list of Sub-processors and the respective information in Appendix 3 of this Data Processing Agreement.

-11.3 Requirements for the involvement of Subprocessors.
-When using a Subprocessor, MailUp shall:
+11.3 Requirements for the involvement of Sub-processors.
+When using a Sub-processor, MailUp shall:

-(ii) the data protection obligations pursuant to article 28(3) GDPR are applied to the Subprocessor;
+(ii) the data protection obligations pursuant to article 28(3) GDPR are applied to the Sub-processor;

-(b) remain fully responsible for all obligations subcontracted to the Subprocessor.
+(b) remain fully responsible for all obligations subcontracted to the Sub-processor.

-(a) for the entire Period, MailUp shall give notice of its intention to use new Subprocessors to process Client Personal Data, to the Notification E-mail Address.
-The notice shall include the Subprocessor’s name, activities conducted and country of establishment, as well as the Transfer Procedure, if applicable;
+(a) for the entire Period, MailUp shall give notice of its intention to use new Sub-processors to process Client Personal Data, to the Notification E-mail Address.
+The notice shall include the Sub-processor’s name, activities conducted and country of establishment, as well as the Transfer Procedure, if applicable;

-MailUp may, at its discretion, i) not use the Subprocessor for the processing of Client Personal Data; or ii) withdraw from the Contract giving notice of such to the Client within 30 days of the notice described in Section 11.4(a), it being understood that the Client shall be required to pay the entire amount due in accordance with the Contract;
+(b) in the event the Data Controller considers, with due motivation and documentation, that a Sub-processor is not suitable to process Client Personal Data, it may oppose the use of said Sub-processor, by notifying MailUp within 10 days of receiving notice of the intention of the latter to use new Sub-processors.
+MailUp may, at its discretion, i) not use the Sub-processor for the processing of Client Personal Data; or ii) withdraw from the Contract giving notice of such to the Client within 30 days of the notice described in Section 11.4(a), it being understood that the Client shall be required to pay the entire Fee due in accordance with the Agreement;

 (c) if no objection as set out in Section 11.4(b) is received, MailUp agrees to send an updated version of Appendix 3 to the Notification E-mail Address, which shall become integral part of this Data Processing Agreement.